Filtration learning in exact multi-parameter persistent homology and classification of time-series data

-Extending the filtration ray optimization directly to the filtration curves is not straightforward.
-This is due to the fundamental difference them.
-That is the classification with the filtration ray is parameterized by a single direction vector, but the filtration curve is generally parameterized continuously, not finitely unlike the filtration ray.
-This means that filtration curve learning involves infinitely many parameter updates.
-Consequently, we address this issus by approximating the curve as piecewise linear segments, which allows the filtration curve to be parameterized finitely.
+Extending the filtration ray optimization directly to the filtration curves is not straightforward, due to the fundamental difference between them.
+The classification with the filtration ray is parameterized by a single direction vector, but the filtration curve is generally continuously parameterized, not finitely unlike the filtration ray.
+This means that the filtration curve learning involves infinitely many parameter updates.
+We address this issus by approximating the curve as a piecewise linear function, which allows the filtration curve to be finitely parameterized.